 - The first Black woman in American history to own a company valued at more than one billion dollars

-The Historical Precedent Is Unambiguous
+Try 10 Free IQ Questions →The Historical Precedent Is Unambiguous

-She did this by identifying a need in her community, developing a product to meet that need, building a distribution network of Black women door to door across the country, and reinvesting every dollar of profit into expansion.
+She did this by identifying a need in her community, developing a product to meet that need, building a door-to-door distribution network of Black women across the country, and reinvesting every dollar of profit into expansion.
 Her business model was not revolutionary.
 It was disciplined.
 And discipline does not require permission.

 Stock Market Participation by Race (2023)